 See below for a call for applications for the Sophie Coe Prize.
-While technically a history prize, anthropologists have won (or been commended) by the prize juries over the years.
+While technically a history prize, anthropologists have won over the years.
 Indeed, as noted below, Dr. Coe was an anthropologist.
 The Sophie Coe Prize website has lists of past winners, links to winning essays, and reports from the prize judges, all of which make for excellent reading.

 Published and unpublished work may be submitted.
 If the former, it must have been published within 12 months of the submission deadline.
 If the latter, it must be in final, fully edited and corrected form.